elastic/kibana/packages/kbn-config-schema/README.md

 Allows recursive runtime types to be defined.

-Takes a required generic type argument and a required string that represents the id of the schema that is tracked internally.
+Takes a required generic type argument and a required string that represents the id of the schema.

+It is recommended to pick a globally unique ID for your schema.
+Consider creating only IDs that are prefixed with your domain, e.g. `myPlugin_myRecursiveType`.

+IDs must be unique within a _schema ancestry_.
+You can use the same ID in multiple, separate schemas as long as they do not share a common ancestor object.
+However, if you want to generate OAS from your schema you must ensure a globally unique ID in order to avoid overriding schemas with the same ID.

-Note: use of `meta.id` is required to associate the top-level schema with the ID used in the `schema.lazy()` call.
+Note: use of `meta.id` is required to associate the schema with the ID used in the `schema.lazy()` call in order to create a recursive type (see usage).

 __Output type:__ `T`